puppetlabs/puppetlabs-postgresql/README.md

 ## Reference

-The posgresql module comes with many options for configuring the server.
+The postgresql module comes with many options for configuring the server.
 While you are unlikely to use all of the settings below, they provide a decent amount of control over your security settings.

 **Classes:**